UConn matches win total from last season, 24-21 over Wagner

 UConn got the ball back with just over 3 ½ minutes left and was able to run out the clock.

-Transfer Mike Beaudry, who led West Florida to the Division II national championship game in 2017, threw for 158 yards in his UConn debut.
-He completed 14 of 21 passes, with one interception that was returned 71-yards for a touchdown by Wagner’s Myron Morris.
+Transfer Mike Beaudry, who led West Florida to the Division II national championship game in 2017, threw for 158 yards and had a 2-yard touchdown run in his UConn debut.
+He completed 14 of 21 passes, but had an interception that was returned 71-yards for a touchdown by Wagner’s Myron Morris.

-UConn’s only win last season also came against an FCS opponent, a 56-49 win over Rhode Island.
+UConn’s only win during last year’s 1-11 season also came against an FCS opponent, a 56-49 win over Rhode Island.

+“I’m never going to apologize for winning, I don’t care if we’re supposed to beat somebody 62-10,” UConn coach Randy Edsall said.
+“A win’s a win and for our program, we needed to win, regardless how it was.”

 THE TAKEAWAY